 - You can’t do the hands-on activity (such as projects, pairing up activities, class sports, science experiments etc.)

 - Moments That Basically Sum Up My Primary School Memories | Part 1

 - Moments That Basically Sum Up My Primary School Memories | Part 2

 As I’ve said, I’ve only been doing online school for 2 weeks now.

 I’m going, to be honest with you.
 I like it.

 I like to learn at my own pace and independent.
 Setting my own timetables.
 I have social anxiety so it’s hard to focus at school because I would get paranoid and I’ve been involved in so much drama during the time in public school that it’s hard for me not to stress and breakdown.
 Plus, my brain doesn’t work in the early mornings so it’s a great opportunity to do work in the afternoon or at night.

 Online school is a great way to make your time flexible as it helps you do the other stuff you need.
-Like for me, I would focus on blogging, editing YouTube videos, digital art and League of Legends (gotta get to the plat!) all at the same time as schooling.
+Like for me, I would focus on blogging, editing YouTube videos, digital art and League of Legends (gotta get to the plat) all at the same time as schooling.